Information for Professionals

 You don't have to be an expert in drugs and alcohol to support the young people you come into contact with.
 Completion of a Drug Use Screening Tool will help you identify whether to refer a young person on for specialist treatment.

-The most important thing is to be able to listen to what the young person has to say, be non-judgemental and give advice based on facts not thoughts.
-You may not be able to stop a young person 'experimenting' but you can ensure they know the consequences to their actions by providing sound information and advice.
+The most important thing is to be able to listen to what the young person has to say.
+Be non-judgemental and give advice based on facts not thoughts.
+You may not be able to stop a young person 'experimenting'.
+You can however, ensure they know the consequences to their actions by providing sound information and advice.

-If you are unsure what to do in relation to a young person's substance misuse, you can contact the specialist service for information and advice.
+If you are unsure what to do in relation to a young person's substance misuse, contact the specialist service for information and advice.
 In Bournemouth, Young Addaction manage this service.

 Young Addaction can be contacted on 01202 558855.